dint-dev/cryptography/cryptography/README.md

   * [aesGcm](https://pub.dev/documentation/cryptography/latest/cryptography/aesGcm-constant.html) (AES-GCM)
     * _Currently browser-only_
   * [chacha20](https://pub.dev/documentation/cryptography/latest/cryptography/chacha20-constant.html)
-    * Chacha20 is a symmetric encryption algorithm that's simpler than AES and may also perform better than AES in CPUs that don't have AES instructions.
+    * Chacha20 is a symmetric encryption algorithm that's simpler than AES and tends to perform better than the latter in CPUs that don't have AES instructions.
 The algorithm is used in protocols such as TLS, SSH, Signal, and Wireguard.
 Performance of this Dart implementation is about 50-100MB/s on Macbook Pro.
   * [chacha20Poly1305Aead](https://pub.dev/documentation/cryptography/latest/cryptography/chacha20Poly1305Aead-constant.html) (AEAD_CHACHA20_POLY1305)

 For more more documentation, see [Cipher](https://pub.dev/documentation/cryptography/latest/cryptography/Cipher-class.html).